Police Service of Northern Ireland: Helicopters

 In May 2005, the PSNI took delivery of its first helicopter, a Eurocopter EC 135, registration G-PSNI and callsign Police 44.
 In 2010, the PSNI took delivery of its second aircraft, a Eurocopter EC 145 registration G-PSNO and callsign Police 45 at a cost of £7 million.
 In July 2013, a third helicopter entered service, Eurocopter EC 145, registration G-PSNR and callsign Police 46.

 Fixed wing aircraft

 The PSNI operates two fixed wing aircraft for aerial surveillance.
 In August 1992, a Britten-Norman BN-2T Islander entered service with registration G-BSWR and callsign Scout 1.
-In July 2011, the aircraft sustained damage during a crash-landing at Aldergrove.
+In July 2011, the aircraft sustained damage during a crash-landing at Belfast International Airport.
 In June 2013, prior to the G8 summit, a Britten-Norman Defender 4000 entered service with registration G-CGTC and callsign Scout 2.